-#8M "Peasant, Indigenous, and trans women are subjected to a lot of violence."
+#8M "Peasant women, indigenous people and trans people are subjected to a lot of violence"

-Thousands of women took to the streets in a historic day for recent mobilizations.
-Organizations also held a strike outside the prosecutor's office to demand justice for the murders of trans women.
-At the closing of the main event, two laws were demanded: anti-discrimination and gender identity.
+Thousands of women took to the streets in a historic day for the mobilizations of recent years.
+There was also a protest organized by various groups outside the prosecutor's office to demand justice for the murders of trans women.
+At the close of the main event, two laws were called for: an anti-discrimination law and a gender identity law.

 By Erwing Augsten Szokol, from Asunción